 Reading lists will be added to the Library’s reading list system, Aspire, which provides links to catalogue entries and directly to electronic texts where they are available.
 Course modules within Moodle can link to Aspire.

-Copyright an
+Copyright and Legal Use It is a legal requirement and a College-wide understanding that course tutors (an any other College staff) will only provide material to students in print or online that is copyright cleared and legally allowed for the purpose of teaching and research.

 Digitisation